Radiotbo3d/SBFI/README.md

 ### What is this?

-These are replacement front idlers for Vorons (and Voron-based machines) designed with one core principle: use belt tension to *compress* printed layers instead of splitting or pulling them apart.
+These are replacement front idlers for Vorons (and Voron-based machines).

-This design is available for Voron Trident, Voron 2.4, Salad Fork, and Micron.
+This design is available for Voron Trident and Voron 2.4.

 ### Why?